mauritssilvis/mauritssilvis/README.md

 Previously, I obtained a PhD in mechanical engineering, for which I improved the accuracy and fidelity of numerical predictions of turbulent fluid flows.
 I also was a visiting researcher at several universities.

-Moving forward, I would like to contribute to the creation of high-quality software for solving technological challenges.
+Moving forward, I would like to contribute to creating high-quality software for solving technological challenges.
-Therefore, I am currently looking for a position as a software engineer for high-tech, deep-tech and/or engineering applications.
+Therefore, I am currently looking for a position as a software engineer for high-tech, deep-tech or engineering applications.

 ## Projects